PopovEvgeniy/fntbuilder/readme.txt

 Description and usage

 This program lets you create a font for the MUGEN game engine.
-This program takes 3 command-line arguments: a graphics file, a text file, and the font file.
+This program takes 3 command-line arguments: a graphic file, a text file, and the font file.

 Exit codes